JonasGessner/JGProgressHUD/README.md

 =================

 • Base SDK of iOS 8 or higher.<br>
-• Deployment target of iOS 5 or higher.<br>
+• Deployment target of iOS 5.0 or higher.<br>
 • ARC.

+• JGProgressHUD can also be used by projects written in Swift.
+You just need to import `JGProgressHUD.h` in the Objective-C bridging header.

 Documentation
 ================